Jun 24, 2020

 Chana Dal

 Also known as Bengal Gram.
 This is the most popular legume in India.
-Chana dal is used daily for seasoning in South Indian cooking and to make deserts like Holige and Hyagreeva.
+Chana dal is used daily for seasoning in South Indian cooking and to make deserts like Holige and Hayagreeva.

 Peas